 Because weather can be unpredictable, we recommend guests be prepared for both warmer and cooler weather conditions that may occur on the same trip.
 Check area weather conditions prior to the travel date, but realize that weather may vary in the canyon from Moab or wherever the weather readings were taken.
 This link may give an idea of what to expect: http://www.westernriver.com/cataract-canyon-rafting/weather

 Driving directly to Moab, UT or flying into Grand Junction, CO (GJT) or Salt Lake City, UT (SLC) and then renting a car or catching a shuttle make getting to Moab easy.
-We offer plenty of free parking for vehicles.
-Here are helpful details about getting to Moab (link is from our sister site, moabadventurecenter.com, and the Moab Adventure Center is where guests meet for the Cataract Canyon 4-Day trip)
+Marriott SpringHill Suites (where we meet our guest the morning of the trip) offers plenty of free parking for vehicles.
+Also, flights into Moab (CNY) are available through Skywest (dba United) from Denver International (DEN).
+Here are helpful details about getting to Moab:

-We provide transportation from our Moab Adventure Center to the river and back at the trip’s end.
+We provide transportation from Marriott SpringHill Suites to the river and back at the trip’s end.
 A 30 minute bus ride delivers guests to the starting point along the banks of the Colorado River just outside of Moab, where guides and rafts will be waiting!
 A return scenic flight to Moab over Canyonlands Natl Park (where guests have been rafting through Cataract Canyon) is included in the trip price.
-Guests who have left vehicles in the parking area will be delivered there, then the bus continues 5 minutes further to our Moab Adventure Center.
+After the flight, guests are then delivered by bus back to the Marriott SpringHill Suites.